Support in times of crisis

 A letter to families outlining the school’s response and the support available may be of assistance.
 A general letter regarding steps taken to support students in response to stressful community events is available in translation: Letter to parents regarding recent community events.

 Schools may decide to conduct meetings with students and families to help them to understand how the school can support them.
 For resources to support communication and engagement with recently arrived families, see:

-Some members of staff may also be experiencing heightened anxiety due to their previous experiences.
-Staff should be reminded that it is important to look after their own emotional wellbeing.
+Some members of staff may also experience a heightened anxiety due to their previous experiences.
+Remind staff that it is important to look after their own emotional wellbeing.
 Some may need to talk with a friend or a colleague.
-Support for staff is also available from the Employee Assistance Program: 1800 060 650
+Support for staff is also available from the Employee Assistance Program: 1800 060 650.

 Resources and support services

-- The Multicultural Education team promotes intercultural understanding and social inclusion in schools, and support for English language learners, refugees and newly arrived students.
+- The Multicultural Education team promotes intercultural understanding and social inclusion in schools, and support for English language learners, students from refugee backgrounds and newly arrived students.

-- Supporting refugee students webpages provide information about refugee students in schools and available support.
+- Supporting refugee students webpages provide information about students from refugee backgrounds and available support.